hassio-addons/addon-portainer/README.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default for Hass.io_

+### Option: `hide_hassio_containers`

+By default all Hassio managed containers are hidden from Portainer.
+This is recommended since fooling around with Hassio managed containers can easily lead to a broken system.

+Set this option to `false`, to gain access to Hassio managed containers as well.

 ### Option: `leave_front_door_open`

 Adding this option to the add-on configuration allows you to disable